voschezang/coding-handbook/collaboration/scrum-guide.md

 The rest of the **development teams** do not have a hierarchy and are instead self-organizing.
 They deliver periodic increments of work, which can be released if desirable.
 A PO or SM can also have a developer role.
 Developers should have enough autonomy to be able to take ownership of their work.
 They are accountable for:

 - Creating and adjusting the plan for the current sprint.
-- Instilling quality by adhering to the Definition of Done.
+- Building it right.
+Instilling quality by adhering to the Definition of Done.
 - Holding each other accountable.

 The **Scrum teams** consists of the SM and Development team.
 It excludes stakeholders.
 The Development team includes developers and the PO.
 Scrum prescribes a team size of at most 10 members, unless there is a good reason to have a larger team.